Where are these Bible studies held?

 Are there any fees to join?

-The annual registration is $25 per member.
-Each member is also invited to give a $60 offering per year.
+The annual registration is $35 per member.
+Each member is also invited to give a free will offering during the year.
 These funds are sent to CBS Canada and are essential for keeping the ministry operational.
 All offerings over $10 are eligible for a tax receipt; registration fees are not eligible for a tax receipt.

 Who writes CBS materials?